Product shortages. Delivery delays. Higher prices.

 With a larger program in place, the company now enjoys the same income statement savings of several million dollars’ worth of commercial discounts (i.e. a reduction in costs) but succeeded in extending their Days Payable Outstanding by several months.
 The suppliers were similarly grateful for the program given that it made both the collection process easier and quicker, and likewise reduced the heavy interest costs incurred via their hitherto standalone financing arrangements.

-With supply chain volatility expected to persist, now is the time for middle market companies to explore the potential of supply chain finance solutions.
+With supply chain volatility expected to persist well into 2022, now is the time for middle market companies to explore the potential of supply chain finance solutions.
 A knowledgeable and well-connected banking resource can help you get started quickly.